 - Paste the copied id as p1 and click "Invoke",

 - This step will release the checkpoint.

-0. Make sure you have a backup of the data
+0. Make sure that you have a backup of the data

 Uninstalling an OCFP is not supported.

-Oak 1.4.7 introduces a change in synchronization behavior of external group memberships (e.g. from LDAP):
+Oak 1.4.7 introduces a change in synchronization behavior of external group memberships (for example, from LDAP):

 - For versions prior to Oak 1.4.5, due to a known issue (OAK-4538, addressed in Oak 1.4.5), it may happen that AEM cannot be gracefully stopped and in this case the termination of the jvm process needs to be forced.